makersacademy/frontend-api-challenge/README.md

 ![Diagram](images/Domain_model.png)

-* Set up core file structure: index.js & index.html

 * To solidify my understanding of what is supposed to happening in the front-end, I created a diagram of objects and how they interact.

 ![Diagram](images/Object_Model_Diagram_02.png)

 * Next, start coding with first test for chitterModel.js
 * Two tests added, add code to chitterModel.js to solve.
-Repeat!
+Repeat test, code, commit!

+* To run in terminal use `npm ruun build`
+* To test in terminal run `jest`

 Brief: